NomicFoundation/hardhat-website/src/content/docs/docs/guides/configuring-the-compiler.md

 ---
-prev: false
+title: Configuring the compiler
+description: How to configure the compiler
+sidebar:
+  order: 5
 ---

-# How to configure the compiler

 Solidity compilation in Hardhat is fully customizable.
 This guide explains the main ways in which compilation can be configured.